KxSystems/docs-v1/docs/ml/nlp.md

 ## Sentiment analysis

-Using a prebuilt model of the degrees of positive and negative sentiment for English words and emoticons, as well as parsing to account for negation, adverbs and other modifiers, sentences can be scored for their negative, positive and neutral sentiment.
+Using a pre-built model of the degrees of positive and negative sentiment for English words and emoticons, as well as parsing to account for negation, adverbs and other modifiers, sentences can be scored for their negative, positive and neutral sentiment.
 The model included has been trained on social-media messages.

-### `.nlp.sentiment`
+#### `.nlp.sentiment`

-_Calculate the sentiment of a sentence_
+_Sentiment of a sentence_

 Syntax: `.nlp.sentiment x`

-Where `x` is string or a list of strings (**dicts and tables??**), returns a dictionary or table containing the sentiment of the text.
+Where `x` is string or a list of strings (==dicts and tables??==), returns a dictionary or table containing the sentiment of the text.

-Here is an example run of sentences from _Moby Dick_.
+An example run of sentences from _Moby Dick_:
 ```q
 q).nlp.sentiment("Three cheers,men--all hearts alive!";"No,no! shame upon all cowards-shame upon them!")
 compound   pos       neg       neu